brettchalupa/brettchalupa.github.io/hire.md

 # Let's Build Something Together

-If you are looking for someone to build something together with, I may be a good fit.

 ## About You

 You are trying to do good and believe in what are doing.
 You are engaged